davejacobsen/MarketcApp/README.md

 -See the most up to date market cap data

--Visualize how top companies compare to each other
+-Visualize how top companies compare to each other and filter by industry

 -View additional stock data such as price, volume, and 52 week highs and lows